guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 54614838-b267-4276-a423-f2915160bc70
 ```

 Please note that the values are separated with a new line.
-File can be saved wherever it\'s easily accessible - I will save it to the same folder where I cloned my Git repo database to.
+File can be saved wherever it's easily accessible - I will save it to the same folder where I cloned my Git repo database to.
 Now we have everything we need in order to do the clean up.
 We can do that by executing ```java -jar bfg.jar --replace-text "C:\Playground\test-cleanup\secrets.txt" demo-projects.git``` command:

 ``` cmd
 PS C:\Playground\test-cleanup> java -jar bfg.jar --replace-text "C:\Playground\test-cleanup\secrets.txt" demo-projects.git